- Be among the first to hear about our new special travel deals

 Experience the new features of Allegro Cozumel: new lobby, restaurants, bar & theater - we are ready to welcome you!

-Best rates for holiday travel available now
+Best rates for winter travel available now

 Diving in Cozumel

 Allegro Cozumel Resort provides a gateway into the dazzling marine sanctuary of Cozumel’s waters making it a superb choice for Cozumel dive vacations.
 The beautiful island was visited in 1964 by Jacques Cousteau, who helped established the area as a globally recognized remarkable scuba diving location.

 With ideal water temperatures from 78 F to 85 F, an average visibility of 100ft+ and currents of 1-2 knots, it creates the perfect environment for a huge variety of species, and is home to over 25% of all marine life.